WE THE PEOPLE NEW MEXICO

 HB 129 FIREARM SALE WAITING PERIOD CRIMES - HCPAC Passed on party line vote (4D /2R)

-HJC -Passed on party line vote (7 D /4R) Passed House- changed t0 7 days.
+Passed House- changed t0 7 days.
 House Vote List.
 SJC- Passed

 on party line vote- amendments to add CCW permit holders to exceptions and address FFLs purchasing

-firearms for resale.
+.
 Amendments offered but defeated - exempt buyers who pass the background check; active military; persons who have obtained a restraining in a domestic violence situation Vote List on the TRO Amendment SENATE- Passed - Vote List House for Concurrent Vote- Passed Governor- SIGNED

 HB 137 GAS-OPERATED SEMIAUTO FIREARMS EXCLUSION ACT (bans the manufacture, sale, and transfer of gas-operated firearms with detachable magazines; magazines that are capable of holding more than 10 rounds; bans handguns with fixed magazines that can hold more than 15 rounds of ammunition and long guns with fixed magazines that can hold more than 10 rounds of ammunition; bans parts or combinations of parts from which such firearms can be assembled; and attempts to supersede federal law by banning certain NFA items outright.
 Current owners of any of these firearms will have to register them with the New Mexico Department of Public Safety prior to January 1, 2025, to maintain possession, or transfer them out of state or to a federal firearm licensed dealer, or face criminal charges.
 The future transfer of these guns would be limited to immediate family, or to an FFL or someone out of state.)